 What we have found works best is listening to people’s concerns, coming up with solutions and facilitating these in the easiest way possible.
 We’re very lucky that, as solicitors, we’re able to work from home.
 We have all the necessary technology that enables agile and secure working, meaning we’re still able to engage with and service clients as we would in the office.

-How do I get my Will witnessed during the coronavirus lockdown or while self-isolating?
+How do I get my Will witnessed during lockdown or while self-isolating?

 By law, Wills have to be signed by the Will-maker in the physical presence of two witnesses, who also have to sign the document themselves.
 Neither witness can be those who stand to gain from the Will, such as close family members, nor be married to any such beneficiary.